mlatcl/deepnn/assessment.md

 title: Assessment
 ---

-The assessment will be in form of miniprojects.
-Each project will be undertaken in a team of two.
-Work starts in Week 6, and continues across to Week 8.

-The teams will each work on a shared code base, and document their decision making through pull requests and issue logs.

-Final submission will be in the form of a colab notebook alongside a github repository.
+There will be two assessment tasks.
+The first will be given out at the end of Week 3 for submisison in Week 4 (30%).

+The second will be given out at the end of Week 5 for submission in Week 8 (70%).